 Also, avoid smoking or being exposed to secondhand smoke that can irritate your eyes.

-Always talk to your optometrist or ophthalmologist before taking any supplements.
+Always talk with your optometrist or ophthalmologist before taking any supplements.

 If you work at a computer all day, it’s important to take frequent breaks.